razeghi71/JalaliCalendar/README.md

 # Getting Started

-First of all I should note that **java gregorian calenders month is 0 base**
+First of all I should note that **JAVA GREGORIAN CALENDERS MONTH IS 0 BASE SO JANUARY IS 0, FEBRUARY is 1, ...**

 To Create a Jalali Date with specified year, month, day use the constructor :
 ```java